awslabs/stable-diffusion-aws-extension/docs/en/faq.md

 Currently, it is recommended that users install the third-party extensions supported by this solution before installing the solution's own extension.
 However, the installation order can be changed as well.
 In that case, a restart of the WebUI is required to ensure the successful functioning of the features.

+**Q: After successfully installing the web UI, I am unable to access it in my browser.
+How can I resolve this?**

+Before attempting to access the webUI link in your browser, please ensure that the necessary ports are open and not being blocked by a firewall.

 ## Pricing